KLinh62/SQL-Data-Warehouse-Project/docs/naming_conventions.md

 ## Overview

-This document details comprehensive naming conventions for tables, columns, and stored procedures across different data layers (Bronze, Silver, Gold).
+This document outlines comprehensive naming conventions for schemas, tables, columns, views, stored procedures and other objects across different data layers (Bronze, Silver, Gold).
 It provides specific rules, patterns, and examples to ensure consistency and clarity in data warehouse design.

 ---